Best Mens Watches for 2013

 Contents at a Glance

 Always know that there is a difference between the two.
 You wouldn't wear a Movado Fiero to the ball game, nor would you wear a Seiko Sportura to your retirement dinner.
-Sporty watches are for everyday use, such as work and recreational events; whereas Dressy watches are for special occasions, black-tie events, and weddings.
-Know the importance of both,
+Casual watches are for everyday use, such as work and recreational events; whereas dress watches are for special occasions.

-Watches that have chronograph functionality will feature a bezel (outer ring that encircles the watch dial) that is capable of counting to 60.
+Watches that have chronograph functionality will feature three readout dials and a bezel (outer ring that encircles the watch dial) that is capable of counting to 60.
 In essence, it is a stopwatch feature that can be used to time events.
 In field applications, they are used primarily in yachting, aeronautics and auto sports.
+If you're not into those, then your chronograph is pretty much nothing more than an attractive design around your watch dial.

 Mechanical vs. Quartz